5G-CT: Automated Deployment and Over-the-Air Testing of End-to-End Open Radio Access Networks: Introduction

-In this paper, we take a fundamental step toward this direction by introducing cloud-native automation for the deployment and testing of open, programmable, multivendor end-to-end cellular networks.
+In this paper, we take a fundamental step toward cloud-native automation for the deployment and testing of open, programmable, multivendor end-to-end cellular networks.
 Specifically, we design, prototype, and evaluate \name, a set of automated pipelines, microservices, and infrastructure that can deploy a complete end-to-end 5G- and O-RAN-compliant cellular network in a few tens of seconds. \name leverages Red Hat OpenShift orchestration on a compute cluster which supports multiple core networks, edge, \gls{ran} (including the radio frontends), and \glspl{ric} deployed as microservices.
 Additional microservices support the automation and the management of radios and spectrum.
-GitOps~\cite{scotece20235g} pipelines implement \gls{ci} and \gls{cd} to track authoritative sources (i.e., \texttt{git} repositories) for the codebase and the infrastructure configuration, and keep the deployment environment synchronized and updated.
+GitOps~\cite{scotece20235g} pipelines---a specific class of DevOps based on \texttt{git} repositories---implement \gls{ci} and \gls{cd} to track authoritative sources for the codebase and the infrastructure configuration, and keep the deployment environment synchronized and updated.

 \name is deployed and operated over-the-air in the Northeastern University FCC Innovation Zone.
 For months, it has been collecting test results (discussed later in this paper) to evaluate the performance of an end-to-end cellular network that includes the \gls{oai} 5G stack~\cite{kaltenberger2019openairinterface}, commercial 5G \glspl{ue}, and multiple core networks, i.e., the open-source Open5GS and a commercial core from A5G Networks.
-By leveraging such automation, \name can effectively guarantee that heterogeneous, multivendor components can interoperate in a disaggregated and virtualized Open \gls{ran} system, and that code updates do not introduce regressions, while monitoring the overall system performance.
+By leveraging such automation, \name can effectively guarantee that heterogeneous, multivendor components can interoperate in a disaggregated and virtualized Open \gls{ran} system, and that code updates do not introduce regressions, while monitoring the system performance.

-The remainder of this paper is organized as follows.
-We first survey related work.
-Then, we provide an overview of \name techniques and pipelines for the automation of Open \gls{ran} deployments, and discuss in detail some practical use cases of interest.
-Finally, we describe the OpenShift-based \name prototype, present results related to the first few months of \name operations, and draw our conclusions.